braph-software/BRAPH-2/tutorials/developers/dev_subject/readme.md

 [![Tutorial Implement, Export, and Import Groups of Subjects](https://img.shields.io/badge/PDF-Download-red?style=flat-square&logo=adobe-acrobat-reader)](dev_subject.pdf)

 This is the developer tutorial for implementing, importing, and exporting groups of subjects.
-We will explain how to create generator files "*.gen.m" for new subjects and well as to export and import them.
+You will learn how to create generator files "*.gen.m" for new subjects and well as to import and export them.
 All "*.gen.m" files can then be compiled by `braph2genesis`.
 All types of subjects are extensions of the base element `Subject`.
-We will use as examples the subjects `SubjectCON` (subject with connectivity data), `SubjectCON_MP` (subject with connectivity multiplex data), `SubjectFUN` (subject with functional data), `SubjectFUN_MP` (subject with functional multiplex data), `SubjectST` (subject with structural data), and `SubjectST_MP` (subject with structural multiplex data).
+You will use as examples the subjects `SubjectCON` (subject with connectivity data), `SubjectCON_MP` (subject with connectivity multiplex data), `SubjectFUN` (subject with functional data), `SubjectFUN_MP` (subject with functional multiplex data), `SubjectST` (subject with structural data), and `SubjectST_MP` (subject with structural multiplex data).
-Furthermore, all exporters and importers are extensions of the base elements `Exporter` and `Importer`, respectively.
-Here, we will use as examples `ExporterGroupSubjectCON_TXT` (exports a group of subjects with connectivity data to a series of TXT file), `ExporterGroupSubjectCON_XLS` (exports a group of subjects with connectivity data to a series of XLSX file), `ImporterGroupSubjectCON_TXT` (imports a group of subjects with connectivity data to a series of TXT file), and `ImporterGroupSubjectCON_XLS` (imports a group of subjects with connectivity data to a series of XLSX file).
+Furthermore, all importers and exporters are extensions of the base elements `Exporter` and `Importer`, respectively.
+Here, you will use as examples `ImporterGroupSubjectCON_TXT` (importing a group of subjects with connectivity data to a series of TXT file),`ImporterGroupSubjectCON_XLS` (importing a group of subjects with connectivity data to a series of XLSX file), `ExporterGroupSubjectCON_TXT` (exporting a group of subjects with connectivity data to a series of TXT file), and `ExporterGroupSubjectCON_XLS` (exporting a group of subjects with connectivity data to a series of XLSX file).

 ## Table of Contents